2 Companies That Offer No Deposit Electricity in Houston

 First off there is nothing to be ashamed of if you have bad credit, in fact…

-If you have a poor credit history, no deposit electricity plans may be a solution, because they were created to help people in similar situations to you.
+In the meantime while you work on your credit, keep in mind that no deposit electricity plans may be a solution, because they were created to help people in similar situations to yours.

 What Is A No Deposit Electricity Plan?

 Remember earlier when I told you that typically electricity plans bill you at the end of the month?

 Well no deposit utility plans are different because they bill you first and then you get to use the electricity.
 Some people also refer to these as “prepaid electricity plans”.